How Much Do You Need to Make to Live Comfortably in Texas?

 With two people sharing the expenses of a household, the overall income can exceed the living expenses by a huge amount, especially if they have high-paying jobs.

-In Texas, starting a career in management is great, which should get you an average of $112,000 annually.
-Finance, computer, business, architecture, and engineering are also great occupations paying annual salaries of around $88,000 to $97,000.
+In Texas, starting a career in management is excellent, which should get you an average of $112,000 annually.
+Finance, computer, business, architecture, and engineering are great occupations, paying annual salaries of around $88,000 to $97,000.

 Starting a Family in Texas

-There are many family-friendly cities in Texas, where the neighborhoods are relatively safe and several impeccable schools can choose from.
+Texas has many family-friendly cities, with relatively safe neighborhoods and several impeccable schools.
 A small family would need anything from $85,000 to $120,000 to cover the basics.

 Living Costs FAQs